 - Add the marzipan, a little at a time, and the remaining 1/2 cup of milk mixture and beat until incorporated

 - Pour batter evenly between the two prepared cake pans

 - Bake until toothpick inserted in the center comes out clean, 27 to 30 minutes, switching the pans halfway through

 - Allow cakes to cool completely before assembling.
 Also before assembling, use a large bread knife to even out the tops, if desired

 - Put the first cake bottom up, so the flat part is up, and evenly spread the raspberry jam, leaving 1/4 inch border

 - Place the second cake on top, also bottom up, and use your favorite frosting.
-I used Swiss meringue buttercream, recipe to follow!
+I used Swiss meringue buttercream, and it was delicious!

 My mouth is watering!!!!!!